10 Questions to Ask Yourself for a Successful Collaboration

 We call our first step toward building successful partnerships the “Thank You, Merv” principle.
-We know Merv wasn’t actually telling us, “Don’t have partners in business.”
+We know Griffin wasn’t actually telling us, “Don’t have partners in business.”
 He had many partners and business relationships throughout the years, including King World, now CBS Television Productions, and Sony Pictures Entertainment.
-These collaborations helped Merv become successful (he netted millions when he sold his company to Coca-Cola in 1986).
-We think Merv was really saying that you need to know why you are entering into a business partnership; you should be realistic about what to expect; and you should proceed with a reasonable amount of caution.
+These collaborations helped Griffin become successful (he netted millions when he sold his company to Coca-Cola in 1986).
+We think Griffin was really saying that you need to know why you are entering into a business partnership, you should be realistic about what to expect and you should proceed with a reasonable amount of caution.

 What we’re saying to you is, “Wait a minute.
 Step back.
 Think about what you’re about to do.”
 If an opportunity to partner on a project or business presents itself, make sure that a collaboration is really what you need or want in order to create or grow your business.
 Entering into a partnership is not something to take lightly.
 It can, and most likely will, have a profound impact on you and your business.